-Once you have selected the Phish Event criteria type, click on each of the options as needed to select the desired specifications for your Smart Group.
+Once you have selected the Phish Event criteria type, click on each of the options, as needed, to select the desired specifications for your Smart Group.

-For example, if you would like to create a Smart Group based on users that have clicked more than two times, your Smart Group would have the following rule:
+As an example, if you would like to create a Smart Group based on users that have clicked more than two times, your Smart Group would have the following rule:

 User must have clicked more than 2 times ever [or another specified time frame].

-The Training criteria type allows you to filter users into a Smart Group based on what courses they have or have not been enrolled in, started, or completed.
+The Training criteria type allows you to filter users into a Smart Group based on what training assignments they have or have not been enrolled in, started, or completed.
 This type of Smart Group will allow you to easily find which users have or haven't completed their assigned training.
 It could also allow you to automatically phish test your users as soon as they complete their training.